ummatias/lsdle/README.md

     "gender": "Your gender",
     "graduation_level": "Your graduation level",
-    "lsd_year": "The year you joined LSD; if there is more than one year, list them as [year1, year2]", "born_year": "The year you were born",
-    "area": "The area you work in",
-    "ufcg_year": "The year you joined UFCG"
+    "lsd_year": "The year you joined LSD; if there is more than one year, list them as [year1, year2]", "area": "The area you work in", list as [ area1, area2], "ufcg_year": "The year you joined UFCG"
 }
 ```